Course Outline

 Requirements

-- Demonstrate the ability to program applications using a .NET Framework 4.0 compliant language.
+- Possess the skills to program an application using a language compliant with the .NET Framework 4.0

-- Possess a foundational understanding of client-side scripts.
+- Have a foundational understanding of client-side scripting

 Testimonials (5)